CrispinStichart/LearnPythonTheRightWay/lectures/section 1/Lesson 3 -- Becoming a Programmer.md

 * cannot have special characters other than the underscore (`_`)
 	* this includes emojis 😔
 * cannot be a Python keyword, like `True`, `def` or `import`
-	* see the documentation for a [complete list](https://docs.python.org/3/reference/lexical_analysis.html#keywords)
+	* see the documentation for a [complete list](https://docs.python.org/3/reference/lexical_analysis.html#keywords) of keywords

 As shown above, non-Latin alphabets *are* allowed.

 ## A Quick Break To Talk About Our Lord and Savior, the REPL
-As you've been reading the last section and trying out all these different 1-line examples, you may have noticed that it's tedious to make a change, drag your mouse cursor to the run button, and click it.
-If you noticed the tooltip that appears when you hover the cursor over the button, you'll be hitting F8 instead of clicking -- easier, to be sure, but what if there was even a simpler way?
+As you were reading the Hello World section and trying out all these different 1-line examples, you may have noticed that it's tedious to make a change, drag your mouse cursor to the run button, and click it.
+If you saw the tooltip that appears when you hover your mouse cursor over the button, you'll be hitting F8 instead of clicking -- easier, to be sure, but what if there was even a simpler way?

 What if instead of a text editor, we could type a line of code, hit enter, and have it *immediately* executed and see the result?
 This concept is called the REPL -- the Read, Evaluate, and Print Loop.
 On online-python.com, you can access the REPL by clicking the button that looks like `>_` in a column to the left of the console (the area where output appears).